Make Rose Gold Pink Bath Bombs Recipe

 • Let the bath bombs dry for at least 24 hours to get the most fizz-action.

-• You can use any color and scent, but try not to use food coloring.
-It can color skin and the bathtub!
-Use soap colorant or mica powders – they are tested for skin safety and make tub or basic cleaning easier.
+• Do not use food coloring.
+It can color skin and the bathtub.
+Use soap colorant or mica powders because they are tested for skin safety and the tub.

 • If you’re having trouble getting a molded fizzy to hold it’s shape, it could be because the bath bomb mixture is not wet enough.
 See this article on trouble-shooting bath bombs and shower fizzies to find out your options to remake them.